zyrolasting/denxi/examples/input-output-selection/README.md

    appears white.

-When I say _exact same_, I mean that the page is a symbolic link to the same `index.html` file in Xiden's state, because that's the only HTML file we defined.
+When I say _exact same_, I mean that the page is a symbolic link to the same `index.html` file in Denxi's state, because that's the only HTML file we defined.
 This is how inputs are cached.